A typical SKF rolling bearing consists of the following components:

 The main cage types are:

-Stamped metal cages
+- Stamped metal cages

-Stamped metal cages (sheet steel or sometimes sheet brass) are lightweight and withstand high temperatures.
+Stamped metal cages (sheet steel or sometimes sheet brass) are lightweight and withstand high temperatures. - Machined metal cages

 Machined metal cages are made of brass or sometimes steel or light alloy.
-They permit high speeds, temperatures, accelerations and vibrations.
+They permit high speeds, temperatures, accelerations and vibrations. - Polymer cages

 Polymer cages are made of polyamide 66 (PA66), polyamide 46 (PA46) or sometimes polyetheretherketone (PEEK) or other polymer materials.
 The good sliding properties of polymer cages produce little friction and, therefore, permit high speeds.
-Under poor lubrication conditions, these cages reduce the risk of seizure and secondary damage because they can operate for some time with limited lubrication.
+Under poor lubrication conditions, these cages reduce the risk of seizure and secondary damage because they can operate for some time with limited lubrication. - Pin-type cages

 Steel pin-type cages need pierced rollers and are only used together with large-sized roller bearings.
 These cages have relatively low weight and enable a large number of rollers to be incorporated.